Ellen, Countess of Castle Howel: Synopsis

 Ellen Meredith is an innocent girl of fifteen raised by her grandparents in an ancient and heavily mortgaged mansion in Wales, known as Code Gwyn.
 (Note: "Code" is an English spelling for the Welsh word coed ('wood')) She attracts attempted seductions from a Lord Claverton, as well as avuncular patronage from the neighbouring Earl of Castle Howel.
 He pays to send her to a boarding school.
 Ellen's family is financially threatened when the owner of their mortgage, the greedy John Morgan, attempts to foreclose on it; they are rescued by the Earl.
 His wife dies and he proposes marriage to Ellen.
 She agrees to the marriage out of a sense of duty, breaking things off with her childhood friend Percival Evelyn.

 The newlyweds travel to London, where fashionable society entices Ellen into bad habits of gambling, gossip, and flirtation.

-Several misunderstandings around a borrowed pocketbook convince the Earl that Ellen has been unfaithful with Lord Claverton, and he abandons her.
-Pregnant, she flees north with no particular destination.
+She becomes pregnant and deeply in debt.
+The Earl abandons her, and she flees north with no particular destination.
 One day, while wandering the heath in a violent storm, she is rescued by Percival and taken to an ancient abbey for shelter.
-Meanwhile, Lord Claverton (on his deathbed after another duel) tells the Earl of Castle Howel that Ellen is innocent.
-The Earl eagerly reconciles with Ellen, who has recently given birth.
+Percival's backstory is related.
+Meanwhile, Lord Claverton (on his deathbed after a duel) tells the Earl that Ellen is innocent.
+He eagerly reconciles with Ellen, who has recently given birth.
 Before they can return to London, he is killed in a riding accident.

 The Earl's death causes many problems.
 Ellen discovers that he died insolvent and the victim of embezzlement by his sister; a lawsuit alleges that her new son Arthur is illegitimate; and her grandparents have been evicted by Mr. Morgan, who claims the mortgage was never paid.
 Ellen discovers an iron chest full of money, evidence of the embezzlement, and proof of the mortgage.
 A helpful locket reveals that Percival's father is Lord Claverton and his maternal grandfather is Mr. Morgan; now a wealthy nobleman, he abandons his plans to marry the parson's daughter, and marries Ellen instead.
 The lawsuit is dropped.
 Percival changes his name to Horatio Claverton and becomes a bishop.
 He and Ellen live happily with immense riches.